emferrer/emferrer.github.io/_pages/about.md

 ---
 permalink: /
-title: "Research Backgrounds & Interests"
+title: "Research Background & Interests"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hi, I'm Erica.
-I'm a postdoctoral scholar at [NCEAS](https://www.nceas.ucsb.edu/), currently working to apply the [Ocean Health Index](https://oceanhealthindex.org/) framework to assess ocean health and ecosystem services in the Gulf of California, Mexico.
+I'm a postdoctoral scholar at [NCEAS](https://www.nceas.ucsb.edu/), currently working to apply the [Ocean Health Index](https://oceanhealthindex.org/) framework to assess marine health, biodiveristy, and food provisioning in the Gulf of California, Mexico.

-My research is interdisciplinary and broadly focused on the effects of climate change on marine ecosystems, ‘fish’, and fisheries, with a special focus on subtropical and temperate systems in the United States and Latin America.
-Through my research, I seek to advance conservation solutions to marine multiple-stressor issues, and I am particularly interested in elucidating the social-ecological factors within our control that confer resilience.
-To accomplish my work, I draw heavily on lessons from the fields of marine ecology and ecophysiology, marine policy and environmental management, biological oceanography, and Earth Systems science.
+My research is interdisciplinary – broadly focused on the effects of climate change on marine ecosystems, ‘fish’, and fisheries in the temperate and subtropical regions of the United States and Latin America.
+Through my work, I seek to develop conservation solutions for marine systems by indentifying the social-ecological factors that are within our control and could – theoretically – be managed to enhance coastal resilience in the face of <i>multiple</i> emerging climate stressors.
+To accomplish my work, I draw heavily on lessons from the fields of marine ecology and ecophysiology, marine policy and management, oceanography, and Earth Systems science.

 Prior to joining NCEAS, I was a Chancellor's Postdoctoral Fellow in the [Coastal Sustainability Lab](https://kristy-kroeker.squarespace.com/) at UC Santa Cruz.
-(You can learn more about the Chancellor's Postdoctoral Fellowship, supported under the UC President's Postdoctoral Fellowship Program, [here](https://ppfp.ucop.edu/info/).)
-And before that, I completed my Ph.D. in Marine Biology and M.S. in Oceanography at UC San Diego Scripps Institution of Oceanography in the [Aburto Lab](https://www.aburtolab.org/).
+(You can learn more about the Chancellor's Postdoctoral Fellowship, supported under the University of California's President's PFP, [here](https://ppfp.ucop.edu/info/).)

+I completed my Ph.D. in Marine Biology and M.S. in Oceanography at UC San Diego's Scripps Institution of Oceanography in the [Aburto Lab](https://www.aburtolab.org/).
+While at Scripps, I also received formal interdisciplinary training, with a focus on global policy and strategy, via the Center for Marine Biodiversity and Conservation's [Program for Interdisciplinary Environmental Research](https://cmbc.ucsd.edu/program-for-interdisciplinary-environmental-research-pier-phd-specialization/).

-When I'm not at work, I like to spend my time at the beach, in the ocean and on SCUBA, at the zoo, and with friends.
+When I'm not at work, I like to spend my time at the beach, in the ocean, at the zoo, and with friends!